Tumor Tissue

 Transform your cancer research with the innovative inCHIPit™ and comPLATE™ combination.
-Create a fully tumor-derived model that mimics the original tumor and get one step closer to unlocking the underlying mechanisms of cancer.
+With this powerful duo, you can create a fully tumor-derived model that mimics the tumor microenvironment and get one step closer to unlocking the underlying mechanisms of cancer.

 Cancer treatment faces major challenges in defining the optimal therapy for each individual patient.
 Although there have been several strategies employed for this, to date, none have been able to reliably predict individual response.
 Therefore, ex vivo assays that can predict this response would strongly aid selection of the most effective treatment for each patient tumor(s).